allejo/bzflagPluginStarter2/README.md

 ### BZFS API Events

 All BZFlag API events are generated automatically from BZFlag's [official documentation](https://github.com/BZFlag-Dev/bzflag.org/tree/master/_documentation) repository.
-The event documentation is not committed directly to this repository and instead is just fetched from the official docs during the deployment process; any changes to this information should be made in the respective repository.
+The event documentation is not committed directly to this repository and instead is just fetched from the official docs during the deployment process; any changes to the documentation need be made in the official documentation and will be automatically updated on this website the next deployment.

 Use the included script to fetch all of the events.